 6. Sharp Knife

 Having a sharp knife in your kitchen can definitely save time.
 Have you ever tried to slice a tomato with a dull knife?
 I have.
 It squashes more than slices.
 And takes much more time and effort.
-Getting our knives sharpened is currently at the top of our to-do list.
+Getting our knives sharpened is currently at the top of our to-do list (well, it’s on the to-do list.
+But somehow never quite gets checked off).

 This knife is my favorite of all our knives.
 The little indentations on the side of the blade keep it from sticking too much (to a block of cheese, for example).